Tuesday - Saturday:

 Want to join our team?
 Looking to help kids and work in an exciting environment every day?
 Then the Children's Museum of Houston is for you!

 Below is a list of positions that are currently open.
 Be sure to check back frequently to view new opportunities.
-To apply for a position, you may do any of the following:

 Box Office Associate